Tis the season, so we’re reposting this homemade turkey stock recipe. It’s good and will serve you well on freezing cold days in December and January!

 - 4-5 springs of fresh organic thyme

 In a large stock pot on medium heat, add olive oil, onions, garlic (cut side down in oil), celery, carrots, peppercorns and bay leaves.
 Sauce for about 5 minutes and add in cut turkey carcass and thyme.
 Cover ingredients with about 12 cups of water.
 The ingredients should be covered, so if you need to add more water you can.
 Bring to a boil, then cover and reduce heat to medium low.
 Slow simmer for about 4 hours.
 At the end of the simmer, set a mesh-strainer over another stock pot.
 Remove bones and vegetables with a pair of tongs and discard.
 Carefully begin pouring stock through strainer and into your second stock pot until all stock has been strained.
 You may have tiny bits of meat and vegetables in your stock.
-If so, you can strain a second time for a clearer broth.
+If so, you can strain a second time through a finer sieve for a clearer broth.
 Transfer broth into sterilized quart and/or pint jars, cover with lids and refrigerate for up to 6 days or freeze for up to 6 months.
 If freezing, leave about a 1-1/2 inch of space from lid for stock to expand in your quart jars and about 3/4″ for your pint jars.